codeplaysoftware/portBLAS/test/README.md

 the CMake option `BLAS_ENABLE_TESTING`.

 A reference BLAS implementation like OpenBLAS is required to be installed on the machine.
-Use the CMake `SYSTEM_BLAS_ROOT` option to point to its root folder if it is installed in a custom location.
+Use the CMake `CMAKE_PREFIX_PATH` option to point to its root folder if it is installed in a custom location.

 By default, only the unit tests are build.
 Use `-DENABLE_EXPRESSION_TESTS=ON` to